clevyr/kubedb/docs/kubedb_restore.md

 ## kubedb restore

-restore a database from a sql file
+Restore a database from a sql file

 ### Synopsis